OlivierSohn/hamazed/BACKLOG.md

 - generalize chained sequences on collisions

 ## Random world constraints

+- take the biggest connected component (in terms of area? number of cells? both?) and put numbers and ship in it.
+The other air connected components can be converted to walls.
+This relaxes the constraint on having a single connected component.

 - prevent "reduced rectangle" effect (i.e. make sure on each side there is Air touching the border)

 ## Event driven aspect